Indicators of domestic violence in adults

-The learning objectives of this module are to become familiar with the various indicators for domestic violence, their related risks and to be sensitised to them.
-Special attention should be paid here to indicators in the school sector.
+The learning objectives of this module are to become familiar with the various indicators of domestic violence as well as their related risks and to be sensitised to them.
+Special attention should be paid to indicators in the school sector.

 - Unexplained bruising and other injuries